Category: News

 Priya Vrata is the current Director of Food for Life Global, the world’s largest vegan/vegetarian food relief organisation with projects in over 50 countries, will be presenting at the 6th annual YogaFest in Brisbane on Saturday 30th June 11am and 4pm.

-The FREE 40-minute presentation on Food Yoga will teach about the culture of spiritual hospitality and the importance of food on your spiritual journey.
 You will learn how to achieve optimum health by practicing the food yogi diet and lifestyle.
 The workshop will cover the importance of raw food nutrition and will include a demonstration of some affordable gourmet raw dishes.
 In his new book, FOOD YOGA – Nourishing the Soul, Priya Vrata discusses the metaphysics of food; sacred foods and alchemy; sacred geometry of food; the importance of water; food politics; spiritual hospitality; the 10 characteristics of a food yogi; food offering meditation, and how to eat with consciousness.
 Copies of the Food Yogi’s new book and DVD will be available to purchase.

 About Priya Vrata and Food for Life